Discover how being defensive almost ruined my relationship and learn how to manage your defensiveness.

 Important lesson #1 – Baring my heart and soul = intimacy and love

 Once I’d revealed my dark view of myself and the shame I’d felt about reacting defensively, my boyfriend shared similar reactions he’d had.

 This heart-opening chain reaction repaired the cracks in our partnership.

 Important lesson #2 – Being authentic is healing

-The resulting closeness and love that flowed from this conversation showed me that I was strong enough to express my deepest secrets and come out standing tall in my worthiness.
+The resulting closeness and love from this conversation showed me I was strong enough to express my deepest secrets and come out standing tall in my worthiness.